 \subsubsection{Ubiquitous Connectivity}

 As a complement to terrestrial systems, non-terrestrial networks play essential roles in the 6G ubiquitous connectivity scenario.
 In recent years, several mega-constellations, such as those by Telesat, OneWeb, and SpaceX, have been launched, with the aim of providing global coverage, especially for remote and disaster-affected areas.
 The advancement of unmanned aerial vehicle (UAV) technology facilitates flexible network redeployment, specifically for dynamic data traffic, thereby compensating for the limitations of fixed base stations.
-However, due to the limited radio resources and large coverage, dynamic access management is one of the critical issues in space-air-ground (SAG) communication.
-In the envisioned vision, according to the predicted channel characteristics and service requirements, DTC-based SAG systems can intelligently manage access conflict control and adjust the number of accessing terminals.
-This approach will significantly enhance SAG systems' access efficiency with dynamic terminal distribution.
-Moreover, as discussed before, the centralized DTC can provide joint decisions for diverse wireless nodes, improving network performance.
+However, due to limited radio resources and extensive coverage, dynamic access management remains a critical issue in space-air-ground (SAG) communication.
+In this vision, according to the predicted channel characteristics and service requirements, DTC-based SAG systems can intelligently manage access conflict control and adjust the number of accessing terminals.
+This approach could significantly enhance the access efficiency of SAG systems with dynamic terminal distribution.
+Furthermore, as discussed before, the centralized DTC can provide joint decisions for diverse wireless nodes, thereby improving network performance.